-Self-identity and self-esteem for teenagers with autism spectrum disorder: what to expect
+Self-identity for autistic teenagers: what to expect

 And then there are the usual adolescent ups and downs.
-Your child might just be feeling more ups and downs than she used to.
+Your child might be feeling more ups and downs than they used to.
 This could be for many reasons – physical, emotional, social and psychological – and not for any one reason in particular.
 Often you can’t pin it down.

-Talking about being different
+Talking about diversity

 Thinking about ‘me’